 6. Boost your email clickthrough rates

-If people are opening your emails but you’re not seeing click through, this could signal problems with your email design, content, or the CTA you’re using.
+People are opening your emails … but you’re not seeing click-through.
+This could signal problems with your email design, content, or the CTA you’re using.

-Here are some tried-and-true suggestions you can try to drive higher clickthrough rates in your email marketing campaigns:
+Here are some tried-and-true email marketing tips to drive higher clickthrough rates in your email marketing campaigns:

-Focus on making your emails scannable, and use eye catching images to make your emails interesting to look at.
+Focus on making your emails scannable.
+Use eye-catching images to make your emails interesting to look at.

 Use responsive email templates (like those included in ConvertKit) to ensure your emails look great on all kinds of devices.